Safety First

 Red Deer Emergency Services continues to provide exceptional emergency response, with crews arriving within established service targets and prioritizing community and employee safety.

-- From January 1 to July 31, 2025, the average response time was approximately 9 minutes and 50 seconds for all call categories (excluding AHS ambulance response).
+- From January 1 to November 30, the average response time was approximately 7 minutes and 24 seconds for all call categories (excluding EMS).

-- From January 1 to July 31,2025, the average response time for structure fires was 6 minutes and 48 seconds
+- From January 1 to November 30, the average response time for structure fires was approximately 6 minutes and 54 seconds.

 - Alberta Health Services target response time for ambulance (emergency medical response) is 12 minutes.
 (City has a contract with Alberta Health Services to deliver ambulance until September 2026)